Asparagus is the first sign of Spring in many vegetable gardens.

 More tips on growing asparagus: Asparagus Growing and Care Calendar.

-Storing and preserving.
-Asparagus will keep for up to 1 week in the refrigerator.
-Place spear upright in an inch or so of water.
-Freeze asparagus after blanching.
-Asparagus is best eaten fresh.
+- Asparagus will keep for up to 1 week in the refrigerator.
+Place spear upright in an inch or so of water and refrigerate.

 More on How to Harvest and Store Asparagus.